herrera-ignacio/architect-handbook/principles/grasp.md

 ## Definition

-General REsponsibility Assignment Software Patterns/Principles is a set of nine fundamental principles in object design.
+General Responsibility Assignment Software Patterns/Principles is a set of nine fundamental principles in object design.

 First published by Craig Larman in his 1997 book _Applying UML and Patterns_.